theappbusiness/ios-challenge/README.md

 If you make intermediate commits to a local repository, the most important thing is that you are proud of the code submitted at the end.
 Don't worry about the code cleanliness or robustness of earlier commits.

-Please structure the code so that this app may be easily extended and maintained in the future.
+Please structure the code as you would for a production app that will be extended and maintained in the future.
 There is no need to leave comments in the code, as long as the code is self-documenting.

 # 🔗 Example